lstwoMODS/lstwoMODS-WobblyLife/README.md

 2. Unzip the File
 3. Double Click the **EXE File**

+> [!NOTE]
+> You may have to create an exception for your anti virus to allow this file

 If it didn't work try the manual installation:

 # Manual Installation